“and I said to my body, softly ‘I want to be your friend.’ it took a long breath and replied

 I am deeply shaped by my lived experience as a Jewish and Queer woman who is neurodivergent (or neuro-magical, as one of my clients calls it),, and by a desire to share in the journey into our inner landscapes and embodied wisdom through movement, nature-based practices, writing, and therapy.
 From the place of coming into my fullness, I show up as a facilitator and guide, where we move through holding patterns to claim the fullest expression of ourselves within our lived experience

-I continue to be deeply connected and called to working with youth and adolescents, while also working with adults, especially those who are caregivers/ careworkers.
-I now carry with me 12 years of experience working with youth and service providers/ caregivers in community-based settings including juvenile halls, therapeutic programs, and public schools.
+I continue to be deeply connected and called to working with adolescents, while also working with adults, especially those who are caregivers, careworkers, and creatives.
+I now carry with me 14 years of experience working with youth and service providers/ caregivers in community-based settings including juvenile halls, therapeutic programs, and public schools.
 I’m keenly aware of the privilege I hold and the power I carry working in these spaces.
-I approach my work with youth and adults, from a relational-oriented and somatic/ body-based approach, seeking to restore the attachment patterns and nervous system’s rhythms which may have been disrupted by trauma and stressful live experiences.
+I approach my work with teens and adults, from a relational-oriented and somatic/ body-based approach, seeking to restore the attachment patterns and nervous system’s rhythms which may have been disrupted by trauma and stressful live experiences.

 As I moved through life, I found myself yearning for a deeper experience of embodiment, and I knew there were parts of myself I wasn’t accessing through more conventional talk therapy, so I sought out a somatic practitioner.
 Somatic (body-based) therapy has become the modality in which I feel most at home as both client and practitioner — allowing me to be more fully with the discomfort, the uncertainty, the pain and the joy of my experience in my own body and in this life.